emyildirim/memory-block/README.md

    - Click "Add Memory" to create a new memory
    - Click the edit icon on any memory card to modify it
    - Click the delete icon to remove a memory (with confirmation)
-4. **Search**: Use "Search & Filter" to find specific memories
+4. **Search**: Use the search bar or "Search & Filter" to find specific memories
 5. **Settings**: Access user profile, export data, or delete account

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/new-feature`
-3. Commit changes: `git commit -m 'Add new feature'`
-4. Push to branch: `git push origin feature/new-feature`
-5. Submit a pull request

-## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+6. **Theme**: Toggle between light and dark modes using the icon in the header
+7. **Layout**: Switch between classic and compact layouts using the layout toggle

 ## ⚠️ Important Notes